Destiny: Rise of Iron: Plot

 Tyra Karn, an archivist in the Iron Temple, sends the Guardian to Mars to find a terminal and download information pertaining to the SIVA virus, as the most brilliant scientists of the Golden Age would gather there at Clovis Bray to research SIVA and how it could be used.
 After completing this task, the Guardian returns to Earth and travels deep within the Plaguelands to the tomb of the Iron Lords, the heart of the SIVA virus, where it's produced.
 Inside the tomb, the Guardian engages the SIVA-reanimated corpses of Iron Lords Felwinter, Gheleon, and Jolder.
 After defeating the former Lords, Ghost initiates a self-destruct sequence inside the tomb.
 The Guardian escapes before detonation and seals it, destroying what remained of SIVA inside and taking the Fallen's ability to make more.
 After returning to the Iron Temple, Saladin rewards the Guardian with a sword only used by Iron Lords, and the Guardian becomes the first of a new generation in this legendary faction.

 The Guardian then talks to Shiro-4, who informs the Guardian that the mastermind behind the SIVA Crisis, Aksis, Archon Prime, dwells inside the Cosmodrome Wall.
 This prompts a fireteam of Guardians to infiltrate the Wall ("Wrath of the Machine" raid).
 Inside the Wall, they are confronted by Vosik, the Archpriest, a Siege Engine, and finally, Aksis, who has infected himself with SIVA to the point where he is more machine than Fallen.
 After a long battle, the Guardians finally assassinate Aksis and end the SIVA threat once and for all.

+The events of Destiny 2 follow.